AbhishekCCT/Many-Solutions/README.md

 ######################################################################################

-And after writing this I realised, "Oh!!!, I could have sliced the strings and it would be more pythonic also(my first language was C++)".
-So I came up with a slight improvement over it :
+And after writing this I realised, "Oh!!!, I could have sliced the strings and it would be more pythonic(my first language was C++) also".
+So I modified the code(a bit!) :

 ######################################################################################
 #Code with slicing...